 In connection with the acquisition of IDC, management has established an estimated useful life of three years for the acquired technology assets from IDC (All intangible assets of IDC were fully amortized as of June 2019).
 In connection with the acquisition of Wegener, management has established useful lives of five years for the acquired technology and customer relationships assets from Wegener.
+All intangible assets of Wegener were fully amortized as of December 2022.

 Useful lives, residual values and amortization methods for intangible assets with finite useful lives are reviewed at least annually.
 Indefinite life intangible assets are measured at cost less any accumulated impairment losses.
 These intangible assets are tested for impairment on an annual basis or more frequently if there are indicators that intangible assets may be impaired as described below.
+All acquired technology and customer relationships as described in Note 10 relate to these intangible assets.
+All of these assets have been fully amortized as of December 31, 2022.